 The licensing acquisition exit strategy is a realistic target because often, the IP is the asset that the company or licensing partner is missing, such as a great product or technology, management, team, and customer list.
 But most entrepreneurs and startups don't think of their IP this way.

 Yet in today's IP-intensive economy, intellectual property value and importance are skyrocketing as companies such as Apple, Google, Microsoft, and Facebook, acquire IP as part of their growth strategies.
 This, in turn, is creating ample exit opportunities for startups.
 Other industries that use licensing as an exit strategy include big pharma, where licensing and M&A are the ultimate exit strategy for most biotech startups.

 Licensing is also gaining more attention as a core investment criterion for VC and private equity firms.
 One example is a venture-capital firm that focuses on investing in startups with disruptive IP in the clean-tech industry.
 The investment firm sources its startups from various places, including federal labs, incubators, and universities.
 Their strategy focuses on startups with technologies ready to enter the market through licensing agreements and other strategic alliances that provide the exit window for their investment.

 Don't overlook licensing as an exit strategy.
-Once your startup launches its IP into the commercial market, consider switching into a licensing strategy to partner with one or more companies.
+Once your startup launches its IP into the commercial market, consider switching to a licensing strategy to partner with one or more companies.
 At some point during the licensing term, if your IP is generating significant royalties, your licensing partner will most likely want to buy you out.
-You'll have several years of sales and royalty payment history on which to determine the buyout price.
+You'll have several years of sales and royalty payment history to determine the buyout price.